Torak (Žitište): Post-WWII period

 During 1966–1967, and in preparation for the bicentennial anniversary of the colonization of some of the descendants from Sefdin and Săcălaz, a new cultural hall was erected on the site of the previous edifice (which had been built in 1953, but had numerous structural problems).
 Thus, a building which should have lasted decades was torn down a dozen years after it was finished, at considerable cost to the town's people.

 In August–September 1967 the town also celebrated the 200th anniversary of the colonization of some of the descendants from Sefdin and Săcălaz.

 1967, August.
 For the official celebration of town's anniversary, 5,000 postcards with various images of people and town buildings, 2,000 information flyers (pliante) about the town's historical highlights, 1,000 invitations to individuals born in the town or other guests to the festivities, and 1,000 commemorative pins.

-1967, 1–2 Septembrie.
+1967, 1–2 September.
 The official celebration of the "bicentennial of the town's colonization" with the presence of guests from Romania as well.
 The celebration was officially authorized by the state, and subsequently it became an annual event which, however, was transformed into the town's "Socialist holiday".